 The whole point of investing is to improve your quality of life.
 At some stage, you’re likely to reach the point where selling a property is the only way to help achieve further investment or lifestyle goals.
-Here, we look at four situations in which it may be appropriate to sell.
+If you are confused about selling your property, these management solutions can help you decide better.

 Making room to move.